datainsightio/home/README.md

 ### Themes

-We are currently hot on the following investment themes:
+We are currently interested in businesses that are aligned to one or many of the following themes:

-Practical use of machine learning / narrow AI to support or re-engineer existing B2B workflows.
+Use of machine learning ('narrow AI') to develop new or greatly enhance existing B2B products.

-Novel techniques in matching buyers and sellers together to create new marketplaces.
+Novel techniques in matching buyers and sellers together in marketplaces.

 Products to support the move towards digital health.